moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 Open the project in a code editor and examine the directory and file structure, paying particular attention to the `wagmi.ts` file.
 This file allows configuration of the chains included in the list of networks that users can connect to via the dApp.

-Since the Dancebox EVM demo appchain is a custom appchain on Tanssi, it cannot be imported directly from `wagmi/chains`.
+Since the [demo EVM appchain](https://apps.tanssi.network/demo/){target=\_blank} is a custom appchain on Tanssi, it cannot be imported directly from `wagmi/chains`.
 Instead, define the chain manually in the `wagmi.ts` file.
-For example, if the appchain uses the Tanssi demo appchain (Dancebox) or another EVM-compatible chain, the necessary configurations must be added manually.
+For example, if the appchain uses the Tanssi demo appchain or another EVM-compatible chain, the necessary configurations must be added manually.

 Here is the configuration for the Dancebox demo appchain on Tanssi: